 From actually promoting BIM standards to sustainablity to a Super Low Energy Buildings initiative, the Building and Construction Authority in Singapore has championed some of the most progressive efforts in the worlds of buildings and infrastructure that we have found, globally.

-Launched one of the most noteworthy industry accellerators with their founding of Dyruptek, their partnership with Brick & Mortar, and backing high profile start ups like Box, while also piloting their own technology in areas such as safety and predictive analytics.
+Launched one of the most noteworthy industry accelerators with their founding of Dyruptek, their partnership with Brick & Mortar, and backing high profile startups like Box, while also piloting their own technology in areas such as safety and predictive analytics.

 Founded in 2011, Camber Creek may be the world's first proptech focused fund.
 Although, primarily focused on real estate investments, Casey scored early with an investment in project management software, Latista when it was subsequently acquired by Textura which then was acquired by Oracle.